tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

 the computer uplink, and general I/O pins for the slave connection.

-Feature requests
+Planned features
 ----------------

 * A single slave miner.
 This should be a very light wrapper around miner.v, to keep things modular.
-Vendor specific code (DCM/PLL) would reside in this wrapper.
+Vendor/board specific code (DCM/PLL, buttons etc.)  would reside in this wrapper.
 My original serial miner would then be a special case of this, with nonce_stride=1. -> done for Xilinx.

 * A more dynamic scheme for the different nonce ranges.
 Currently this needs different bitfiles for each FPGA, with considerable synthesis-time configuration.
 For example, setting nonce_start and nonce_stride with switches would be nicer.
 This probably needs a reset button to re-initialize the register.
+However, not all boards have switches/buttons so the current way must be available.

-* The reset button should also clear the input data buffer, thus helping restart a miner without reprogramming. -> done.
+* The reset button should also clear the input data buffer, thus helping restart a miner without reprogramming.
+Useful if the serial cables get disconnected and reconnected, messing up the buffers. -> done.

 Bugs/issues